-Avast SecureLine does not keep any activity/usage logs.
+Does Avast VPN keep logs?
+Gladly, the provider is safe from any activity/usage logs.
 The only thing they do record is the time and network location of VPN connections.

 This information is deleted after 30 days, and will not really link back to your identity.
 Therefore, you can consider Avast a safe option for your online privacy.